 If the duck is still alive when you recover it, you will need to render it unconscious before using the pithing method.
-This is done by delivering a forceful blow directly to the top of the duck's skull.
-Use a hard, heavy and blunt instrument such as a fishing priest, metal pipe or a steel rod.
+This is done by delivering a forceful blow directly to the top or back of the duck's skull.
+Use a hard, heavy and blunt instrument such as a fishing priest, metal pipe or a steel rod, or strike the duck's head against a hard surface (see the blunt force impact fact sheet).

 Enough force must be used to render the duck unconscious with ONE blow.
+Check for signs of unconsciousness (see Signs of unconsciousness).
 Once the duck is unconscious, proceed with pithing.